21 Jun 2019

 Subscribe to our newsletter.
 Enter your details below.

-Yet understanding and shaping behavior and culture is still a relatively new task for boards.
+Yet understanding and shaping behaviour and culture is still a relatively new task for boards.
 Many boards are struggling to come to terms with what this additional, yet pivotal, responsibility actually means for them.
 This changing landscape comes at a time of shifting corporate dynamics.

 Because culture is not directly measurable, boards now must find ways of assessing it and satisfying themselves that people are behaving in the way expected of them.